 Our style of teaching encourages the exploration of ideas, the discovery of interests, the freedom to be creative and a love of learning, in academic subjects, music, sport, art or the extra-curricular.

-The lifeblood of Winchester is conversation, not just between boys and their teachers but among pupils themselves.
+The lifeblood of Winchester is conversation, not just between pupils and their teachers but among themselves.
 During house lunch, on the way to the sports pitch, before lights-out, conversation permeates every aspect of Winchester life.

 Pupils emerge from Winchester able to talk to just about anyone, in just about any situation, about just about anything.
 We believe that in a great education which prepares you for life beyond the school gates, this isn’t just a luxury - it’s an essential.